3C-like protease

-The 3C-like protease (3CLpro) or main protease (Mpro), formally known as C30 endopeptidase or 3-chymotrypsin-like protease, is the main protease found in coronaviruses.
+The 3C-like protease (3CLpro) or main protease (Mpro), formally known as C30 endopeptidase, is the main protease found in coronaviruses.
 It cleaves the coronavirus polyprotein at eleven conserved sites.
 It is a cysteine protease and a member of the PA clan of proteases.
 It has a cysteine-histidine catalytic dyad at its active site and cleaves a Gln–(Ser/Ala/Gly) peptide bond.

 The Enzyme Commission refers to this family as SARS coronavirus main proteinase (Mpro; EC 3.4.22.69).
 The 3CL protease corresponds to coronavirus nonstructural protein 5 (nsp5).
 The "3C" in the common name refers to the 3C protease (3Cpro) which is a homologous protease found in picornaviruses.

 Function

 The 3C-like protease is able to catalytically cleave a peptide bond between a glutamine at position P1 and a small amino acid (serine, alanine, or glycine) at position P1'.
 The SARS coronavirus 3CLpro can for instance self-cleave the following peptides: